-The human fascination with flowers and plants dates back to antiquity, but its long-reaching effects on humanity are still being felt today.
+The human fascination with flowers and plants dates back to antiquity, but its long-reaching effects on humanity are still felt today.
 In both the metaphysical community and the public-at-large, the interest in natural medicine, non-chemical gardening methods, flowers as a food group, home herbalism, and other related fields has been growing steadily over the last few decades.

 Superficially one might say that this resurgence has nothing to do with magic or witches.
-Yet, the village wise person, shaman, and witch of old was often given the task of remembering and passing along our herbal heritage and traditional plant lore.
-Thanks to those diligently kept bits of oral history we have a large body of naturopathic information from which to draw!
+Yet, the village wise person, shaman, and witch of old was given the task of remembering and passing along our herbal heritage and traditional plant lore.
+Thanks to those diligently kept bits of oral history, we have a large body of naturopathic information from which to draw!

 The Original Spiritual Botanists